Old Gang Mill

 Old Gang Mill is a ruined building near Reeth, a village in North Yorkshire, in England.

-The watermill was probably built in 1846, to replace the nearby New Mill.
+The smeltmill was probably built in 1846, to replace the nearby New Mill.
 It smelted lead from nearby mines, but by 1885, the price of lead had fallen, and the mill reduced its activity.
 It stopped working some time between 1899 and 1903, local lead thereafter being smelted at Castleside Mill in County Durham.
 The mill fell into ruin, and the site was used for processing waste tips.
 The mill building, with its flue and some associated buildings, was grade II listed in 1969, and the peat store is separately grade II listed.
 The entire site, including the remains of New Mill, the mine workings, a miners' hut and a bridge, form a scheduled monument.